Copyright 2008-2015 Nokia Networks

 `--merge --merge --nomerge --nostatusrc --statusrc` would not activate the

-merge mode and would return normal status rc.
+merge mode and would return a normal return code.

 Long option format is case-insensitive.
 For example, --SuiteStatLevel is